Nothrotheriops: Distribution and habitat

-A fossil find had been described from as far north as the Canadian province of Alberta; however, this report is believed to have been mistaken.
+A fossil find had been described from as far north as the Canadian province of Alberta, but this report is believed to have been mistaken.
 The genus lived primarily in the southwestern region of the U.S., from the states of Texas and Oklahoma to California; it has also been found in Florida.

-The best known historical specimen was found in a lava tube at Aden Crater in New Mexico; it was found with hair and tendon still preserved.
+The best-known historical specimen was found in a lava tube at Aden Crater in New Mexico; it was found with hair and tendon still preserved.
 The Rampart Cave, located on the Arizona side of the Lake Mead National Recreation Area, has a plentiful amount of the sloth's hair and dung, both of which scientists used for radiocarbon dating to establish when it lived.
 The most recent credible dates from this and each of about half a dozen other southwestern caves are about 11,000 BP (13,000 cal BP).
-In addition to North America, fossils assigned to Nothrotheriops sp. have also been found as far south as Argentina's Santa Fe Province.
+In addition to North America, fossils assigned to Nothrotheriops species have also been found as far south as Argentina's Santa Fe Province.
+The youngest known bone of a single Shasta ground sloth (N. shastensis) individual from the Devil Peak (Nevada) is dated to the early Holocene, approximately 11,768-10787 calibrated years Before Present, with dung remains from other localities also dated to the early Holocene.